 If the Bank has classified an asset as held-for-sale, but the criteria for it to be recognized as held-for-sale are no longer satisfied, the Bank ceases to classify the asset as held-for sale.
-The gain or loss arising from the sale or remeasurement of assets held-for-sale is recognized in statement of income and included as part of Gain on sale and foreclosure of assets account under Other Operating Income section of the statement of income.
+The gain or loss arising from the sale or remeasurement of assets held-for-sale is recognized as part of Gain on sale and foreclosure of assets account under Other Operating Income section of the statement of income.

-2.8 Intangible Assets and Other Resources
+4.8 Intangible Assets and Other Resources

 Intangible assets consist of acquired software costs that are capitalized on the basis of the cost incurred to acquire and bring to use the specific software.
 These costs are amortized on a straight-line basis over the estimated useful lives (ranging from three to 10 years).
-Intangible assets are subject to impairment testing as described in Note 2.9.
+Intangible assets are subject to impairment testing as described in Note 4.9.